proinfocus/datamanager/README.md

 ## Proinfocus.DataManager.SQLite
 Add this if you want to use this library with SQLite.
 You may require to add System.Data.SQLite library to use this.

+## Things to note
+Make sure to add `[PrimaryKey]` attribute to your model which is a primary key in the database.
+This attribute is is namespace **Proinfocus.DataManager**